 Overview

-The Ranking evaluates data of the top US-based billionaires according to their estimated net worth, industry affiliation, and ranking position.
+The Ranking evaluates data of the top US-based billionaires according to their estimated net worth, industry affiliation, and ranking position in January, 2026.
 The U.S. remains home to the world’s wealthiest entrepreneurs, with fortunes spanning technology, retail, finance, and beyond.

 According to the latest billionaire valuations, the combined wealth of the country’s richest individuals exceeds $3.27 tn.
 The top 10 billionaires in the U.S. collectively control $2.65 tn, underscoring the concentration of wealth among a handful of individuals, most of whom built their fortunes in technology.